Test Rules Out Heart Attack Within Hour

 Heart-Attack Test Rules out False Alarms

-Steve Crandall, a top-rated medical malpractice attorney throughout Ohio and Kentucky, believes this new test is a welcome advance in cardiology that could save countless lives.
+Steve Crandall, a top-rated medical malpractice lawyer in Ohio and Kentucky, believes this new test is a welcome advance in cardiology that could save countless lives.

 “The lab study for detection of elevated troponin has long been available but took 4-6 hours to be of any use,” said Crandall.
 “By then valuable heart muscle damage may have already occurred.
 The advances…will aid in detection and treatment of heart attacks greatly.”